 The playing field – greatest of all time

 LeBron James and Michael Jordan played in different eras.
 In Michael’s time, the NBA was full of bruising centers and slashing guards.
 For James, it has been stretch bigs and a barrage of three-point shooting.

 LeBron faced all-time great competition throughout his prime (see the 2012-14 San Antonio Spurs and 2014-18 Golden State Warriors).
 Jordan also faced some great teams (Magic’s Lakers, Drexler’s Blazers, Barkley’s Suns, the Payton-Kemp Sonics, the Malone-Stockton Jazz), but nothing like the dynastic Warriors that James had to contend with.

-The fact that James managed to claim three championships during this era is truly impressive.
-Critics will point out LeBron’s shortcomings in the Finals, as he’s currently 3-6.
-This mark shouldn’t be viewed as a flaw, though, as he wasn’t always surrounded with the best team.
+The fact that James managed to claim four championships during this era is truly impressive.
+Critics will point out LeBron’s shortcomings in the Finals, as he’s currently 4-6.
+This mark shouldn’t be viewed as a flaw, though, as he wasn’t always surrounded by the best teammates.
 Instead, it should highlight his leadership.